vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. In your text editor, replace the **{IoTHubName}** placeholder with the name of your Azure IoT Hub.

+    Your IoT hub is named using the following format: iot-az220-training-{your-id}

 1. Create a copy of the updated Azure CLI command, and then switch back to the Azure Cloud Shell browser window.

 1. In the Azure Cloud Shell, to monitor the event messages that are being received by your IoT hub, enter the updated command.